TPPID - TRANSPORTATION PLANNING SERVICES

 TPPID prepares a Bike and Trails Master Plan to become a desired amenity a community can offer to residents.

-Transportation Improvement Program (TIP) highway improvements, transit enhancements, bicycle and pedestrian facilities, and safety projects.
+These are for transit enhancements, bicycle and pedestrian facilities, and safety projects connected to Transit Hubs.

 Service and Operations Planning